SalesforceFoundation/visualforce-typeahead/README.md

 * list of extra fields to query (especially if needed for suggestion template)
 * option to use SOQL instead of SOSL - less flexible but faster and possibly more reliable

+###License
+This project is released by the Salesforce Foundation for your page-designing pleasure under the open-source BSD license.
 Contributors to the project are welcome.